- Date : 16/06/2020

 The aim is to get better returns in the long run with ULIPs.
 However, returns are not guaranteed since it is a market-linked product.

-You can surrender your ULIP post the 5-year period.
-It may not be the smartest decision since a significant part of the premiums will be absorbed in covering fees and charges accrued over the first 5 years.
+You can surrender your ULIP post the five-year lock-in period.
+However, it may not be the smartest decision since a significant part of the premiums will be absorbed in covering fees and charges accrued over the first five years.

 There is no LTCG tax applicable on any ULIP gains.